COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Emergency Room Wait Times

-Home > Living Well > Health Library > Oral Cavity, Pharyngeal, and Laryngeal Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI]
+Home > Living Well > Health Library > Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-Oral cavity, pharyngeal, and laryngeal cancers may be referred to as head and neck squamous cell cancers.
-Head and neck squamous cell cancers most commonly arise from the mucosal surfaces lining the oral cavity, pharynx, and larynx.
-Pharyngeal squamous cell cancers are further categorized into nasopharyngeal, oropharyngeal, and hypopharyngeal cancers on the basis of anatomical landmarks (refer to the PDQ summaries on Laryngeal Cancer Treatment (Adult), Lip and Oral Cavity Cancer Treatment (Adult), Nasopharyngeal Cancer Treatment (Adult), and Oropharyngeal Cancer Treatment (Adult) for more information).
+Oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancers may be referred to as head and neck squamous cell cancers.
+Head and neck squamous cell cancers most commonly arise from the mucosal surfaces lining the oral cavity, oropharynx, hypopharynx, and larynx.
+Anatomically, the pharynx includes the nasopharynx, oropharynx, and hypopharynx, but cancers in these sites have distinct clinical and epidemiologic characteristics.
+Thus, it is inappropriate to group them together.
+(Refer to the PDQ summaries on Laryngeal Cancer Treatment [Adult], Lip and Oral Cavity Cancer Treatment [Adult], Nasopharyngeal Cancer Treatment [Adult], and Oropharyngeal Cancer Treatment [Adult] for more information.)
 Figure 1 shows the anatomy of the pharynx.

 Figure 1.
 Anatomy of the pharynx.